knpuniversity/symfony4/knpu/ep1-stellar/debugging-packs.md

 purpose is give you *one* easy package that *actually* installs several *other* libraries.

-In this case, `composer require debug` will install Monolog - a logging library - `phpunit-bridge` for testing and even the `profiler-pack` that we already installed earlier.
+In this case, `composer require debug` will install Monolog - a logging library, `phpunit-bridge` - for testing, and even the `profiler-pack` that we already installed earlier.

 If you go back to the terminal... yep!
 It downloaded all those libraries and configured